Medicare Supplement insurance covers the out-of-pocket “gaps” in Original Medicare. That’s why it’s often known as

 What Do They Cover?

 Unlike other parts of Medicare, Medigap doesn’t really cover health benefits (that’s what Original Medicare is for).
 Instead, Medigap mainly helps pay for the deductibles and copays you’re responsible for out of your own pocket.

-There are 10 Medigap plans to choose from.
-They’re labeled by letters A, B, C, D, F, G, K, L, M, and N (Plans E, H, I, and J are no longer available, with Plans C and F following in 2020), and each plan letter has different coverage benefits.
+There are eight Medigap plans new Medicare eligibles can choose from.
+They’re labeled by letters A, B, D, G, K, L, M, and N. (Plans C, E, F, H, I, and J are no longer available.
+Plans C and F were discontinued in 2020. ), and each plan letter has different coverage benefits.

 The minimum benefits of Medigap plans are standardized across the country.